FIU-ELF/Smarter-Every-Day/README.md

 Lots of cool stuff, much debris in space!

 ## Notes
 I still have to clean up the code and update the GH but I wanted to get the results out for peer review from anyone interested.
-Ideally, I can find a decent total set from Space-Track from prior to April 8th.
-The April 6th Space-Track set I have is filled with a fair amount of objects that have no label.
-I'll rerun this with an Apil 7th and 8th.
+The April 6th to 7th Space-Track set I have is filled with a fair amount of objects that have no label.
+I'll rerun this with an Apil 8th and try to clean it up.
+Here is the space track query:

 https://www.space-track.org/basicspacedata/query/class/gp_history/CREATION_DATE/2024-04-06--2024-04-07/orderby/NORAD_CAT_ID,EPOCH/format/tle/emptyresult/show